ADVISORI Logo

 24 hours, followed by detailed reports within

 72 hours and a final report within one month.
 From 2027, all CRA requirements must be fully met.
 This means: products placed on the EU market from that point onwards must have completed the full conformity assessment and bear the CE marking.
-The penalties for non-compliance are significant and follow the GDPR model: violations of essential cybersecurity requirements can result in fines of up to €
+The penalties for non-compliance are substantial and follow the GDPR model: violations of essential cybersecurity requirements can result in fines of up to €

 15 million or 2.5 percent of global annual turnover.
 Violations of other obligations can be sanctioned with up to €